 With Windows (Windows 10 and Windows Server 2022), you create usable data drives using either the New-Volume or New-Partition commands.
 The New-Volume cmdlet, shown in step 5, creates a partition on the specified disk, formats the partition with a file system, and gives it a label and a drive letter.
 In step 6, you initialise the disk with the MBR formatting and create a new partition in the disk.
 You create a second partition in step 7 and format the two partitions in step 8.

 In step 10, you view the volumes on SRV1.
-Notice that although in step 8, you specified a volume label for the T: volume.
-Although Format-Volume allows you to specify a file system label, the Fat32 file system does not support file system labels.
+Notice that although in step 8, you specified a volume label for the T: volume with upper and lower case letters.
+However, Windows converts this friendly name to all upper case when you create the partition.
+This is by design.

-Managing File Systems
+Managing file systems

-To make use of a "disk" device, whether a spinning disk, CD/DVD device or a solid-state device, you must format that device/drive with a file system.
+To make use of a “disk” device, whether a spinning disk, CD/DVD device or a solid-state device, you must format that device/drive with a file system.
 In Windows, in addition to allowing you to specify which specific file system to use, you can also give the partition a drive letter and file system label whilst formatting the drive.